pkdone/books-vue-flask-pymongo/README.md

 # Introduction

-An example full stack application which displays a sample set of books related to [Post-Apocalyptic fiction](https://en.wikipedia.org/wiki/Apocalyptic_and_post-apocalyptic_fiction) and enables these to be edited.
+An example full stack application, primarily developed in Python, which displays a sample set of books related to [Post-Apocalyptic fiction](https://en.wikipedia.org/wiki/Apocalyptic_and_post-apocalyptic_fiction) and enables these to be edited.

  ![Books App User Interface](img/appui.png)